 What is dementia?

-Dementia is described as a group of symptoms that may include memory loss, difficulties with thinking, problem-solving, or language, and often changes in mood, perception, or behaviour.
+Dementia is described as a group of symptoms that may include memory loss, difficulties with thinking, problem-solving, or language, and often changes in mood, perception, or behavior.
 Dementia is progressive, which means that your symptoms will get worse over time.
 However many people living with dementia still lead active and fulfilling lives for many years.

 What makes our dementia care so effective?